Socially distanced greenery and closer to nature

 Hedera Screens expertly introduce Mobilane Ivy Green Screens as natural social dividers across Leicester City Centre

-The world is focused on social distancing, safety and health; this latest project brings nature a little closer to help improve on all counts with socially distanced greenery.
+The world is focused on social distancing, safety and health; this latest project brings nature a little closer to help improve on all counts.
 Leicester City Council’s urban environmental goals called upon the flexibility and experience of a rapid taskforce of installers from Hedera Screens to bring green elements across the City during lockdown and beyond.

 An initiative to introduce Mobilane Ivy Green Screens alongside busy traffic routes had been underway with the Council for some time.
 As the urban situation worsened during COVID19 conditions, Hedera Screens were asked to react swiftly in the provision of green screening around what would normally be high traffic and communal areas across the City Centre.
 As a result, Mobilane Green Screens in wooden planters appeared in areas and main thoroughfares across the City, creating natural distancing reminders and restricting unloading and drop-off areas in an attractive, unobtrusive and environmentally friendly way.